Balthasar Neumann: Early commissions

-The second task for the Prince-Bishop was the Schönbornkapelle of Würzburg Cathedral (from 1721).
-In 1723 Neumann traveled and studied in France.
-At Paris and Versailles he met with royal architects Germain Boffrand and Robert de Cotte and consulted them on the Würzburg projects.
-Back at Würzburg, Neumann started to build a hunting lodge known as Mädelhofen (1724, unfinished, demolished in 1725).
+Neumann’s second major commission for the Prince-Bishop was the Schönborn Chapel (Schönbornkapelle) of Würzburg Cathedral, begun in 1721.
+In 1723 he travelled to France, where he studied contemporary architectural developments.
+In Paris and Versailles he met the royal architects Germain Boffrand and Robert de Cotte, consulting them on aspects of the Würzburg projects.

+Upon returning to Würzburg, Neumann began construction of a hunting lodge known as Mädelhofen in 1724; the project remained unfinished and was demolished in 1725.

-In 1725, Neumann married Maria Eva Engelberts (b.
-1704 – d.
-1745); they had three sons and 5 daughters.
+In 1725, Neumann married Maria Eva Engelberts (1704–1745).
+The couple had eight children, including three sons and five daughters.